Travel Tips and Resources

 Passport processing times have increased due to high volume, please plan accordingly.
 Make sure you have a signed and valid passport and/or visas, if required.
 Be sure to fill in the emergency information page of your passport.
 Make two copies of your passport identification page to make replacement easier if your passport is lost or stolen.
 Leave one copy at home with friends or relatives, and carry the other with you in a separate place from your passport.

-Check the health conditions, security information, and the location of the U.S. Embassy or Consulate in the country you're visiting through the State Department's Consular Information Sheets.
+Check the health conditions, security information, and the location of the U.S. Embassy or Consulate in the country you're visiting through the State Department's Consular Information Program.

 If you take prescription medication, have your prescription refilled and take an extra supply in the original containers with you.
 Carry all vital medicines in your carry-on luggage.